 Your attorney will go over the plea agreement with you and you will either accept the plea agreement or you will just reject it out right and take the case to trial, or file a motion, if it's applicable to your case.
 Or, you can counter the plea agreement.
 This should be done with the guidance of your attorney, after you have been honest with your attorney and let them know what your case is all about and which defenses you may have.

-Will Pleading Guilty In Federal Court Exclude Any Chances Of Appellate Relief Down The Line?
+Will Pleading Guilty Exclude Chances Of An Appeal?

 There are stipulations that are put in most plea agreements that take away a lot of a criminal defendant's rights in a federal case as it relates to a potential appeal.
 If your attorney is not effective and misses something in your case, however, that right can't be waived.

 If the judge sentences you outside the statutory scheme related to the charges you plead to, that could certainly be appealed.
 Many plea agreements state that as long as the judge sentences within the guidelines of the base offense level, you can't appeal it.